NZ Formulary

 What does it do?

 As you go through menopause, you produce less of the hormone oestrogen.
 MHT patches contain oestrogen, which treats symptoms of menopause and helps prevent weak bones (osteoporosis).
-If you still have your uterus (womb), you need to take progestogen as well to protect the lining of your uterus.
+If you still have your uterus (womb), you need to take the hormone progestogen as well to protect the lining of your uterus and reduce your chance of endometrial cancer.

 Before you start

-• Women taking MHT may have a small increased risk of breast cancer, blood clots, stroke and heart attacks.
+• Women taking MHT may have a small increased chance of breast cancer, blood clots, and stroke.
 Tell your doctor if you, or someone in your family, has ever had any of these problems.

 How should you use it?

-Apply the patch to a clean, dry area of skin (such as the tummy) as directed.
+Apply the patch to a clean, dry area of skin (such as the stomach) regularly as directed.
 When you have removed the old patch, apply the new one in a different place to prevent irritating your skin.

 What if you forget a dose?